cytopia/devilbox/docs/intermediate/configure-php-xdebug/php-xdebug-options.rst

 remote_autostart
 ----------------
-Normally you need to use a specific HTTP GET/POST variable to start remote debugging (see `Remote Debugging <https://xdebug.org/docs/remote#browser_session>`_).
-When this setting is set to ``1``, Xdebug will always attempt to start a remote debugging session and try to connect to a client, even if the GET/POST/COOKIE variable was not present.
+Normally you need to use a specific HTTP GET/POST variable to start remote debugging (see
+|ext_lnk_xdebug_remote_debugging|).
+When this setting is set to ``1``, Xdebug will always attempt
+to start a remote debugging session and try to connect to a client, even if the GET/POST/COOKIE variable was not present.

 idekey
 ------